 - A 2015 study of teenagers ages 11-17 found that social media use was linked to diminished sleep quality.
 Researchers also found social media use linked to lower self-esteem among teens, as well as to elevated levels of anxiety and depression.
 This study examined the time of day as a factor in social media’s effect on sleep and found that using social media at night was especially detrimental to teens’ sleep.

-Links to depression, anxiety
+Links to depression and anxiety

 Other research has demonstrated troubling associations between social media use and psychological health in children, teens, and young people.